ana1231/SuiteReview_FE/front-end/README.md

 <br>
 <br>
-A user is searched for based on the userName sent from React"
+A user is searched for based on the userName sent from React:

 ```javascript
 User.findOne({'userName':req.body.userName})